The information contained in this article is for guideline purposes only.

-This is not rocket science, but can be helpful information when it is understood.
+The information is not difficult to understand but can be helpful information when it is understood.
 All the numbers you see in parenthesis are measurements in 32nd’s of an inch.
-For example – the Left Front tire (LF) is 4/32 inch of tread depth, measured at the least depth on the tire.
-To give you a perspective of what is remaining, new tires have a least 12/32″ tread depth.
-Having 4/32″ is not allot of tread and is not real safe on wet roads, but it does pass PA Safety Inspection Laws.
+For example – the Left Front tire (LF) is 4/32″ of tread depth, measured at the least amount of tread depth on the tire.
+Compared to new tires of at least 12/32″ tread depth; having 4/32″ tread is not safe on wet roads.
+However, it does pass PA Safety Inspection Laws.
 Remember, this is not measured at the area of the most tread depth, but the least.
 Knowing the tread depth on your tires will help you plan replacement.

 Note: The approximate new measurements are just that: approximate.
-Better tires or brakes can measure more or less than.
+Better tires or brakes can measure more or less.

-Quick Tip; When my auto registration application arrives, I am reminded it is type for the Annual Safety Inspection.
+Quick Tip; When my auto registration application arrives, I am reminded it is time for the Annual PA Safety Inspection.